Judit3/swhomes/README.md

 ![Contact page](assets/images/readme/contact-page.png)

-#### Future Implementations
+#### Future implementations

 Overall performance of the website can be improved as some parts of the site are slowing it down.
-Links to the full projects can be addes to the gallery section to provide a more complete experince.
-Newest Architecture tecnologies could also be included as well as information on materials and interior designe.
-Unfortunately this type of addition required more technical knowledge.
+Links to the full projects can be added to the gallery section to provide a more complete experience.
+Newest Architecture technologies could also be included as well as information on materials and interior design.
+Unfortunately, this type of addition required more technical knowledge.

-### Accesibility
+### Accessibility

 Alt-labels are used for images.
 Aria-labels for screen readers are implemented at certain places, also semantic elements are used so the page is easy to navigate.

-## Tecnologie used
+## Technologies used

 **GitHub** – storage and deployment<br>
 **Codeanywhere** – IDE used to write, edit, commit and push the code to GitHub<br>